Were you or someone you know recently granted asylum status?

 Starting promptly at 1:15 p.m. – 3:30 pm.

 San Francisco USCIS Asylum Office

 75 Hawthorne Street, 7th floor

 San Francisco, CA 94105

 Please bring government-issued photo identification, and Asylum Approval letter or Immigration Judge court order to gain admittance.
 Bring the USCIS invitation letter if you received it in the mail.

 There are parking garages nearby.
 Costs vary.
 Please arrange for parking that will not require you to leave during the orientation.

 - What to do after being granted asylum status.
-Read this helpful list in English [PDF], Spanish, Chinese [PDF], or Arabic [PDF].
+Read this helpful list in English [PDF], Spanish, Chinese [PDF], Arabic [PDF], or Portuguese [PDF].

 - Apply for public benefits at the county where you live- New asylees may apply for important public benefits (for example: Cash Aid, Medi-Cal, and CalFresh).
 Apply for these benefits NOW as many of them are time-limited.
 Click HERE to find out where.